zarvhq/developers/README.md

 ## API Documentation

-To add a new API doc, update the OpenAPI configuration in `[language]/reference/api/services.ts` with the following structure:
+To add a new API doc, update the OpenAPI configuration in `services.config.ts` with the following structure:

 ```javascript
 export default [